 The initiative will shortly launch in Birmingham, and we’ve already taken it to Kenya where local community groups and organisations are using the resources to support food, agriculture, and horticulture businesses.

 Get engaged – It’s vital to include local people and businesses when shaping any community initiative.
 We began the Oxfordshire project with a series of SME workshops which enabled us to understand local need and engage those frontrunners who were likely to be early adopters.

-- Standardised documentation from legal to sales and marketing makes the process much more efficient for everyone involved.
+Standardise documentation – Easy to understand and implement documentation for everything from legal to marketing makes processes more efficient for everyone.